jfraser2/AWS-lambda-assessment/README.md

 #Start Testing

+The Api for the Lambda Functions is documented in file.
+OpenApiConfig.json, in project folder<br/>
+src/test/resources.<br/>

 The testing is done locally and uses the aws-lambda-runtime-interface-emulator<br/>
 You cannot use the -d on the sam local start-api it is trouble<br/>
 If you are having port issues you can check in windows for who got it first or who did not release it:<br/>